The indecomposable objects in the center of Deligne's category $Rep(S_t)$: Introduction

 \subsection{Acknowledgements}

 The authors thank P.~Etingof and V.~Ostrik for interesting conversations on the topics of this paper.
 We also thank C.~Schweigert for posing an interesting question that motivated adding \Cref{sec:non-deg}.
 The authors further thank V.~Miemietz for organizing the workshop `Representations of monoidal categories and 2-categories' (July 2019, in Norwich) discussions at which lead to the start of this project.
 The research of J.~F. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 286237555 -- TRR 195.
 The research of R.~L. is supported by a Nottingham Research Fellowship.
+We further thank the referee for their careful reading of the manuscript and valuable comments which helped to improve the exposition of the paper.